allcommerce/bc-Dinosaur-doc/docs/index.md

-# Kitchenary BigCommerce Theme User Guide
+# Dinosaur BigCommerce Theme User Guide

 This theme is developed and supported by [Papathemes](https://papathemes.com)